Developer: NCS Publisher: Masaya Release: 07/17/92 Genre: Shooter

 Gley Lancer is the rare shooter with an actual plot beyond one lone ship against an armada.
 In the year 2025 war breaks out between Earth and an unidentified alien fleet.
-In the midst of battle Federation Navy officer Ken and his ship are warped to an unknown location in the galaxy by an alien weapon.
+In the midst of battle Federation Navy officer Ken and his ship warp to an unknown location in the galaxy by an alien weapon.
 When his daughter Lucia hears of this she commandeers the experimental ship Gley Lancer to pursue him.
-It isn’t deep and only serves as window dressing but the story is furthered by cutscenes during the game.
+It is not deep and only serves as window dressing but the story additional cutscenes during the game.
 There are even multiple endings depending on your actions toward the end.

 There are six formations you can choose from that govern the behavior of the gunners.
 Most of these are self-explanatory: reverse fires in the opposite of your movement while shadow is the basic Gradius style.
 Multi locks each gunner at a set angle for permanent three-way fire.
 Multi-R is flat out dumb, it adds the reverse function and is useless.
 Roll is the closest to having a shield as they will rotate around the ship, either firing in a spiral or straight forward.